eringrand/astropic/README.md

 To start, you'll need a NASA API key.
 If you do not have one, you can get one [here](https://api.nasa.gov/index.html#apply-for-an-api-key).
 Once you put in your information, a key will be emailed to you.

-Save this to your enviorment as `NASA_KEY`. e.g `Sys.setenv(NASA_KEY = "YOURKEYHERE")`.
+Save this to your environment as `NASA_KEY`. e.g `Sys.setenv(NASA_KEY = "YOURKEYHERE")`.

 Query
 -----

-The query paramters are described on the [APOD API Github page](https://github.com/nasa/apod-api) as such...
+The query parameters are described on the [APOD API Github page](https://github.com/nasa/apod-api) as such...

 -   `date` A string in YYYY-MM-DD format indicating the date of the APOD image (example: 2014-11-03).
 Defaults to today's date.
 Must be after 1995-06-16, the first day an APOD picture was posted.
 There are no images for tomorrow available through this API.
--   `hd` A boolean parameter indicating whether or not high-resolution images should be returned.
+-   `hd` A Boolean parameter indicating whether or not high-resolution images should be returned.
 This is present for legacy purposes, it is always ignored by the service and high-resolution urls are returned regardless.
 -   `count` A positive integer, no greater than 100.
 If this is specified then `count` randomly chosen images will be returned in a JSON array.
 Cannot be used in conjunction with `date` or `start_date` and `end_date`.
 -   `start_date` A string in YYYY-MM-DD format indicating the start of a date range.
 All images in the range from `start_date` to `end_date` will be returned in a JSON array.
 Cannot be used with `date`.
 -   `end_date` A string in YYYY-MM-DD format indicating that end of a date range.
 If `start_date` is specified without an `end_date` then `end_date` defaults to the current date.